reflectoring/reflectoring.github.io/content/blog/2022/2022-05-22-connect-to-aws-rds.md

 This problem is addressed by using a server called "Jump host" that can receive requests from external sources over the internet and securely forward or "jump" to the database secured in the private subnet.

-In this tutorial, we will use a jump host for accessing an RDS database residing in a private subnet.
+In this tutorial, we will use a jump host for accessing an Amazon Relational Database Service(RDS) database residing in a private subnet.

 ## Creating an RDS Database with Engine Type: MySQL
 Let us first create our RDS database using the AWS Management Console with `MySQL` as the engine type: